top of page

 Labour’s support for international law and the international rules-based order is unwavering.
 The international courts that the UK helped establish must be allowed to do their job.
 All breaches of international law by all actors must be investigated and held to account.

 Labour immediately called for Israel to comply with those binding measures in full.
+We are pleased that the new Labour Government also withdrew the Tory objection to the International Criminal Court (ICC).

 West Bank

 We have been clear that demolitions, settlements and settler violence must stop.
 Such activity is in breach of international law and fundamentally erodes the prospects for a contiguous and viable Palestinian state.
-The spread of settlement activity is nothing short of deliberate de jure annexation of Palestinian land in the West Bank.
+The spread of settlement activity is nothing short of deliberate de facto annexation of Palestinian land in the West Bank.

 For over a decade, LFPME has called for effective differentiation between green line Israel and its settlements in the West Bank.
 This includes a targeted restriction on settlement goods entering the UK and trade with illegal settlements.